-Sarah’s new book, The Revolution Where You Live: Stories from a 12,000 Mile Journey Through a New America (Berrett Koehler 2017) is now available at bookstores and via YES!
-Magazine.
-Sarah also writes a bi-weekly column for YES! and speaks publicly about resistance to Trumpism, community resilience and revitalization and local power.
+Sarah’s new book, The Revolution Where You Live: Stories from a 12,000 Mile Journey Through a New America (Berrett Koehler 2017) is now available.
+Sarah also writes a bi-weekly column for YES! and speaks publicly about the climate crisis, community resilience and revitalization, and local power.

 The Revolution Where You Lives tells the story of Sarah’s solo road trip around the United States, seeking out the people who are making change happen — change that is deep enough to transform the crises of our time into opportunities for new ways of life that are more sustainable and just.

 “Jump into Sarah van Gelder’s camper, and you’ll see our country anew . . . just the book Americans need right now.”